Ben Sahar

-Ben Sahar (בן שׂהר, changed the Hebrew spelling of his surname from סהר; born 10 August 1989) is an Israeli professional footballer who plays as a striker.
+Ben Sahar (בן שׂהר, changed the Hebrew spelling of his surname from סהר; born 10 August 1989) is a retired Israeli footballer who played as a striker.
 He has also played for the Israel national team.

 Early life

 Sahar was born in Holon, Israel, to a Jewish family.
 His father is Israeli-born and of Tunisian Jewish descent, who works as an electrician, and his mother teaches sports.
 He grew up in the city of Modi'in, Israel.
 Before his transfer to Chelsea F.C., he acquired a Polish passport as well, on account of his Israeli-born mother who is of Ashkenazi Polish-Jewish and Latvian Jewish descent, that made him eligible to play as a non-foreigner in EU leagues including the UK.

 As an Israeli citizen, Sahar was due to return to Israel for a three-year spell of military service in the IDF.
 However, Israeli lawmakers were working on a legislation (nicknamed "The Ben Sahar Law") that would have allowed Sahar to complete a national service (Sherut Leumi) term in England instead.
 The law did not pass and as a result, Sahar was drafted into the Israel Defense Forces.
 Under the terms of his military service, he had to visit his military base every time he was on vacation in Israel.